 Works with women and girls enrolled in our Adult Education classes.
 The majority of our students are market women.
 In an effort to improve their ability to earn a livelihood, Imani House began offering Sewing Classes with assistance from a grant from Friends of Liberia.
 This project works with 50 students per year teaching them pattern making, pattern reading, tailoring and associated tasks.
 As funding becomes more readily available the Vocational Training Program will grow to provide other types of training to better enable students to increase their earning capabilities.

-Imani House, a Better Business Bureau Accredited Charity and 501(c)3, has worked hard in Liberia for almost three decades, and currently has more than 25 staff members in addition to many volunteers.
+Imani House is a Better Business Bureau Accredited Charity and 501(c)3, a registered USAID PVO for over 10 years and has worked hard in Liberia for close to three decades.

 Some other projects we need your support for include: